kurianbenoy/kurianbenoy-website/_posts/2019-11-03-Devsprints_experience.md

 We continued doing some actual work by afternoon.
 Installing development environment requirements in everyones laptop was a difficult especially with majority of laptops using windows.
+- solved 2-3 PRS for newbie contributors

+After that one my way back to home with Abhijit.
+We had an amazing conversation regarding FOSS, security.
+As most of the secure stuff was not available
+- ditch gmail(forwarers etc)
+- remove unnecessary google maps
+- Fix other service, like mail client